 Council engaged Knight Frank Valuation & Advisory Queensland to provide an independent market appraisal of each proposed lease arrangement's commercial terms as detailed in a Heads of Agreement (a precursor to an agreement for lease/Lease detailing agreed commercial terms between the parties).
 This advice is considered by council prior to the Chief Executive Officer endorsing any Heads of Agreement progressing to the preparation of related legal documentation including agreements for lease, leases and associated documentation.
 Knight Frank's review of Metro B tenancy 2B03 is attached (refer confidential Attachment 5).
-Also attached is the Lease Deal Approval Report for Metro B tenancy 2B03 (refer confidential Attachment 6).
-Confidential Attachment 4 details material changes with the commercial terms from the Knight Frank review to the preparation of the agreement for lease.
+Also attached is the Lease Deal Approval Report for Metro B tenancy 2B04 (refer confidential Attachment 6).
+Confidential Attachment 4 details material changes with the commercial terms from the Knight Frank review of the initial deal proposed in the adjoining Metro B tenancy 2B03 to the preparation of the agreement for lease for the current proposal for Metro B tenancy 2B04.

 This paper seeks approval for council to enter into an agreement for lease for a food tenancy associated with the Nicholas Street Precinct redevelopment.
-The delegation to the Chief Executive Officer will enable council's execution of the agreement for lease, the lease and associated documentation for Metro B tenancy 2B03 and ensure the lessee can commence their fit-out works and opening as soon as possible.
+The delegation to the Chief Executive Officer will enable council's execution of the agreement for lease, the lease and associated documentation for Metro B tenancy 2B04 and ensure the lessee can commence their fit-out works and opening as soon as possible.